turingschool/curriculum/source/projects/merchant.markdown

-Revisit `/auth/twitter` and, once it redirects to your application, you should see a bunch of information provided by Twitter about the authenticated user!
+Revisit `/auth/twitter` and, once it redirects to your application, you should see a bunch of information provided by Twitter about the authenticated user.
 Now we just need to figure out what to **do** with all that.

 ### Creating a User Model